 In order to find errors, bugs and discrepancies in the functioning of a software, one must don the hat of an end-user.
 You could say that testing is just executing a software to find out if it is working like it is expected too.
 There’re different types of testing which have a different purpose.

 UNIT TESTING: This type verifies the most basic and smallest part of an application.
-In this type of testing, either a single unit or a group on inter-related units are tested.
+In this type of testing, either a single unit or a group of inter-related units are tested.
 It is conducted by testing a sample input and then examining the output.
-For example, checking if loop is working fine or if there’s incorrect initialization.
+For example, checking if the loop is working fine or if there’s incorrect initialization.

 INTEGRATION TESTING: It’s one step –up from unit testing.
-In this type, various unit-test components are used to build a program which produces a particular output.
+In this type, various unit-test components are used to build a program that produces a particular output.
 There are two types corresponding to this, namely, a) Black Box testing where the focus is on what is the output?, and b) white Box testing which focuses on how the output is achieved.

 REGRESSION TESTING: A software cannot remain static.
-With change in business model or requirements, new modules have to be added.
+With changes in the business model or requirements, new modules have to be added.
 This type of testing checks whether the application works fine even after a new module is added.
 For example, if different types of events are added in an event management app, will it still work fine?